Eddie Panlilio: Recount petition and dismissal

-On October 15, 2008, a formal recall petition against Panlilio for loss of confidence was filed with the Commission on Elections.
-15,000 "Kambilan" petitioners delivered 168 boxes containing the 224,875 voters' signatures from 20 Pampanga towns and San Fernando City.
+On October 15, 2008, a formal recall petition against Panlilio for loss of confidence was filed with COMELEC.
+15,000 "Kambilan" petitioners delivered 168 boxes containing the 224,875 voters' signatures from 20 Pampanga towns and San Fernando.
 In a 32-page petition, Panlilio moved to dismiss the recall petition.

-In February 2010, COMELEC announced that they had conducted a recount following an election protest.
-The Comelec ruled that Lilia Pineda had won in fact won election three years earlier and Pineda replace Panlilio as governor.
-As a result, they ordered him to step down from this position, but he only stepped down after he lost to Pineda in the 2010 elections.
+In February 2010, COMELEC ruled that Lilia Pineda had won the 2007 election.
+As a result, it ordered Panlilio to step down from as governor, but he only stepped down after he lost to Pineda in the 2010 elections.
 His term ended on June 30, 2010.

 Post-governorship

 Panlilio ran once again as governor in the 2013 elections, but he lost once again to incumbent governor Lilia Pineda.

+Panlilio ran for vice-governor in the 2025 elections under the Liberal Party with former Candaba mayor Danilo Baylon as his running mate but lost to re-electionist Vice Governor Dennis Pineda.